 3/4 cup dried black beans or 1 can of cooked beans

 1 Tbs fresh chopped cilantro

-1. Soak the beans.
-Cover them completely with water and let them sit over night or all day.
+- Soak the dried beans.
+Cover them completely with water and let them sit overnight or all day.

-2. Drain the beans.
-Then add 3 cups fresh water.
+- Drain the beans.
+Then add 3 cups of freshwater.
 Boil for 45 minutes or until the beans are tender.

 - Cook rice according to the package directions.